hillaabra/pinterest-data-pipeline934/README.md

 ### Batch Layer job orchestration
 The batch layer pipeline can be monitored through the Apache Airflow UI, which is accessed via its environment on the AWS MWAA console.

-### Stream Layer data
+### Stream Layer data storage
-The data passing through the Stream Layer will be appended after cleaning to the desifnated Delta Tables.
+The data passing through the Stream Layer will be appended after cleaning to the designated Delta Tables.
 In the case of this pipeline, the Delta tables are named according to the following convention:
 - `<UserID>_geo_table`
 - `<UserID>_pin_table`
 - `<UserID>_user_table`